dennislwm/archiveso/README.md

   - [Set up cloudflared](doc/shape07.md#set-up-cloudflared)
   - [Run cloudflared](doc/shape07.md#run-cloudflared)

-This project started on 26-Jan-2022 and the shaping cycle was completed on 8-Feb-2022 (8 days).
-The expected completion date for building is 24-Feb-2022, which includes a 2-day cooldown period.
+This project started on 26-Jan-2022 and has been completed on 15-Feb-2022 (13 days), which was ahead of the expected completion date on 24-Feb-2022.
+The shaping cycle was completed on 8-Feb-2022 (8 days), while the building cycle took 5 days.

 ---
 # Building